xtr4nge/FruityWifi/README.md

 - It is possible to use FruityWifi combining multiple networks and setups.
 - Supplicant mode has been added as a module.
 - 3G/4G Broadband Mobile has been added as a module.
+- FruityWifi HTTP webinterface on port 8000
+- FruityWifi HTTPS webinterface on port 8443

 v1.9